 Training and Awareness

-During fiscal 2019 we developed a Company-wide training initiative to continue to drive ethical sourcing practices across our supply chain, protect human rights and support diverse suppliers.
-This training initiative is being implemented in fiscal 2020 and expanded to include select WBA employees globally in human resources, international retail and owned brands, including management.
-This builds on previous training modules focused on employees and management involved in and responsible for sourcing, supply chain and retail operations, which will be relaunched to existing and newly hired employees.
+In fiscal 2020 we implemented our company-wide training initiative to drive ethical sourcing practices across our business and expanded this training to include select WBA employees globally in human resources, our Retail Pharmacy International division and owned brands, including management.
+This built on previous training modules focused on employees and management involved in and responsible for sourcing, supply chain and retail operations, which was and will be relaunched to existing and newly hired employees.

-In our Retail Pharmacy USA Division, relevant employees are required to complete annually an online training course that fulfills the requirements of the California Transparency in Supply Chains Act of 2010.
+In our Retail Pharmacy USA division, relevant employees, including management, are required to complete an annual online training course that meets the requirements of the California Transparency in Supply Chains Act of 2010.

 Effectiveness and Performance Indicators/Monitoring